zdflower/choroplethMapD3/README.md

 I used the map datastructure to structure the education data into key:value pairs of fips:bachelorsOrHigher, so to access it in a simpler way.

+The range for the legend scale (a linear scale) corresponds to the width of the coloured rectangles group.
+The domain corresponds to the minimum and maximum possible values of the data, in this case, from 0% to 100%.

 ### To improve
-It was hard to produce the legend, and it is very far from a good one.
+It was hard to produce the legend, and could be much better.

 ## Resources
 - https://github.com/d3/d3-queue